vercel/next.js/examples/with-redux-toolkit/README.md

 # Redux Toolkit example

-This example shows how to integrate Redux with Toolkit in Next.js.
+This example shows how to integrate Next.js with [Redux Toolkit](https://redux-toolkit.js.org).

-Redux toolkit makes it easier to configure a redux store, create reducers or dispatch actions, along with some default middlewares.
-This example demonstrates each of these tasks with Next.js
+The **Redux Toolkit** is intended to be the standard way to write Redux logic (create actions and reducers, setup the store with some default middlewares like redux devtools extension).
+This example demonstrates each of these features with Next.js

 ## Deploy your own